-Information and support
+Information and Support

 We might give you some additional patient information before or after the procedure, for example, leaflets that explain what to do after the procedure and what problems to look out for.

 If you have any questions or anxieties, please feel free to ask a member of staff including the doctor or ward staff.
-If you have any further questions please contact one of the colorectal specialist nurses.